-- 1. Fraud is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of her/his own or someone else's knowledge, understanding and skills. - 2.
+- Fraud is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of one's own or someone else's knowledge, understanding and skills. - 2.
 Fraud also includes plagiarism, which is copying one's own or someone else's work without correct reference to the source. - 3.
-If a student commits fraud, the Board of Examiners may exclude the student from participation in one or more examinations or assessments for a maximum of one year. - 4.
-In the event of very serious fraud, the Board of Examiners may request a proposal to the Board of the University that the student's registration be definitively terminated. - 5.
+Students are obliged to give the University permission to use a plagiarism scanner to check their theses and written assignments for plagiarism.
+Each student is individually responsible for maintaining academic integrity. - 4.
+If a student commits fraud, the Board of Examiners may exclude the student from participation in one or more examinations or assessments for a maximum of one year. - 5.
+In the event of very serious fraud, the Board of Examiners may request a proposal to the Board of the University that the student's registration be definitively terminated. - 6.
 The Board of Examiners will set out its course of action in the event of fraud in the Rules and Regulations of the Board of Examiners.